Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Introduction

-The disentanglement problem has recently been attracting much attention in the context of deep generative models (\cite{Kingma:2013tz,Goodfellow:2014td}).
-Among others, one promising approach is to use a dataset that comes with grouping structure (\cite{Mathieu:2016tn,Bouchacourt:2018vt,Chen:2017tk}).
-That is, when data items (like images) containing the same content but transformed differently are grouped together, effective disentangling can be achieved by extracting the content as the factor common within a group and the transformation as the factor differentiating the group members.\footnote{Such assumption is not abnormal since a grouped dataset would easily be derived from class-labeled data (by grouping images of the same class) or from video data (by grouping frames in the same or nearby sequence); e.g., Figure~\ref{fig:model}A.} Notably, this approach allows for generalization over novel contents: the learned representation forms a general continuous ``space'' of contents (e.g., a space of facial shapes), which can accommodate unseen contents.
-Such generalizability is not commonly attainable, in particular, in approaches that only separate classes from transformations (\cite{Kingma:2014uq,Cheung:2014ug,Siddharth:2017ud,Chen:2016tp}).
+In this study, we propose a new deep generative model, called group-based variational autoencoders (GVAE), for content-transformation separation.
+In GVAE, we do not require explicit labels in the dataset.
+Instead, we assume a weaker structure that groups together multiple data instances (like images) containing the same content but transformed differently.
+Then, our model learns to extract the content as the factor common within each group and the transformation as the factor specific to each instance.
+For example, from the set of groups of face images as in Figure~\ref{fig:model}A, the facial shape can be extracted as the group-common factor and the facial pose and expression as the instance-specific factor.
+Our grouping assumption is quite general in the sense that such structure can be derived not only from class-labeled data by grouping instances of the same class, but also from video data by grouping frames in the same or nearby sequence.
+Further, this approach allows for generalization over novel contents: we use a continuous variable to form a general ``space'' of content (e.g., a space of facial shapes) and thereby can represent an infinite number of contents including those not seen during training (Figure~\ref{fig:model}B).

-The purpose of this study is to further pursue the group-based approach within a probabilistic generative model.
-We here develop a new method called group-contrastive variational autoencoders (GVAE), extending variational autoencoders (VAE; \cite{Kingma:2013tz}).
-The main motivation is that previous methods of the same goal (\cite{Mathieu:2016tn,Bouchacourt:2018vt}) have used rather complicated techniques for exploiting the grouping structure but necessity of such complexity has been unclear.
-For example, \cite{Mathieu:2016tn} used adversarial learning in combination with VAE, requiring optimization of multiple objectives; \cite{Bouchacourt:2018vt} used ``evidence accumulation'' technique for encoding contents in a VAE-based model, involving complex multiplication of deep net outputs in the objective.
-In contrast, we use only a simple ``averaging'' of individual content representations to obtain the common content, which is technically not much more than the basic VAE, yet achieve reasonable disentanglement and generalizability over novel contents.

-To evaluate our approach, we concentrate here on comparison with Multi-Level VAE (MLVAE; \cite{Bouchacourt:2018vt}), which is the closest method to ours.
-We introduce a quantitative evaluation method using few-shot classification.
-The rationale is: since a successful representation would cleanly separate content from transformation, it would achieve high performance in classifying test data of novel classes using a small number of examples.
-While conventional qualitative evaluation indicates little discernible difference between GVAE and MLVAE, our quantitative evaluation shows significant superiority of GVAE for some datasets.
-For further understanding, we analyze the latent representations and expose the way of coding uncertainty in MLVAE that leads to transformation-dependent representations, potentially conflicting with the goal of disentangling.